djsurt/io/coders/python/README.md

 	npm -v

 [npmjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) recommends installing the Node Version Manager [nvm](https://github.com/nvm-sh/nvm) to avoid permission errors when you run npm packages globally.
 Run `nvm ls` to see all the node versions you have installed.
-Update nvm and install the latest version of node:
+Update nvm to set your version of node:

 **To install nvm** Use the [curl command to install nvm](https://github.com/nvm-sh/nvm).
 Then run the export command below it.
 Restart your terminal.

+**Set your node version to v20**

 	nvm install 20.14.0
 	nvm use 20.14.0

 We're avoiding node v22 because it has a [punycode error](https://stackoverflow.com/questions/68774489/punycode-is-deprecated-in-npm-what-should-i-replace-it-with) in data-commons build.
-Run this BEFORE invoking a virtual environment.
+Run the above BEFORE invoking a virtual environment.

 <!--
 To installing node if the version commands find nothing: